resource-disaggregation/blk-switch/README.md

       (see NOTE below)
       ./host_tcp_null.sh
       ```
-      **NOTE: please edit "system_env.sh" to specify target IP address and number of cores before using it.**
+      **NOTE: please edit "system_env.sh" to specify Target IP address, Network Interface name, and number of cores before using it.**
       You can type "lscpu | grep 'CPU(s)'" to get the number of cores of your system.

 4. Check the remote storage device name you just created (e.g., /dev/nvme0n1):